 In addition to relational and business benefits, effective communication skills are linked to critical thinking and ethical speech.
 As a Communication major you will learn psychology, sociology, history, English, and political science.
 Communication scholars borrow from multiple disciplines in order to study the motivations and execution of our communication habits, practices, and tendencies.

 Communication Studies courses help students develop communication skills that they will use throughout their lives in a wide range of settings and for a variety of purposes.
 All of the values, related to successful communication, are reflected in the college mission statement.
-Those who are pursuing a career may choose to complete a certificate or an Associate in Arts degree and then transfer to a California State University (CSU) with a major in communication.
+Students pursuing a career may choose to complete the associate in arts degree.
+Students that would like to transfer to a California State University (CSU) with a major in communication may choose to complete the associate in arts degree for transfer.

 Job Titles and Career Information